Substantial, Sustained, Portable Funding

 Researchers pursuing high risk but promising projects often encounter difficulty in finding continuing financial support.
 This leads to delays in progress as resources are pulled away from research and applied to the search for funding.

-For scientists early in their careers and for scientists interested in applying their expertise in a new field, Diabetes Research Accelerator Awards provide the freedom to continue their work undistracted.
-This in turn will help to accelerate their research in those potentially novel areas that hold high promise for a breakthrough in the fight to Stop Diabetes.
+For scientists early in their careers, Accelerator Awards provide the freedom to continue their work undistracted.
+This in turn will help to accelerate their research in novel areas that hold high promise for a breakthrough in the fight to Stop Diabetes.

 Additional Grant Opportunities